Like my work and want a custom piece? You're in the right place!

 - Presentation of the final piece.
 If you accept the final piece, the remaining 60% balance + applicable shipping is due prior to delivery.
 If you refuse the final piece, you are released from any further financial obligation and I keep the painting for sale through other channels along with the non-refundable 40%.

 You do not have to live in the Seattle area to request a custom painting.
-At this time, I do not deliver finished work outside the United States.
+At this time, I do not deliver finished custom work outside the United States.